AdaCore/libadalang/README.md

 4. Libadalang has bindings to C and Python, and its design makes it easy to bind to new languages.

-5. Libadalang is suitable to write tools that works on code that is evolving dynamically.
+5. Libadalang is suitable to write tools that work on code that is evolving dynamically.
 It can process code and changes to code incrementally.
 Thus, it is suitable as an engine for an IDE, unlike AdaCore's ASIS implementation.

 6. Libadalang is not tied to a particular compiler version.
 This combined with its staged and error tolerant design means that you can use it to detect bugs in Ada compilers/tools.

 Quick guide to use Libadalang
 -----------------------------